Go Big or Go Home! How to Buy an RV

 As Christopher Mahony, president of Go RVing Canada says, it’s a lifestyle that allows you to rediscover an inner spirit of adventure and freedom.
 Toss the schedule out the window.
 It’s more about taking an unexpected turn, leading to unique experiences and meaningful memories with family and friends.

-Just for clarity – motorhomes, truck campers, travel trailers, fifth-wheel trailers – are all considered RVs.
-“RV people are attracted to the notion of camping, travel and socializing,” says Jim Nolan, of RV Canada in Ottawa, the largest RV dealer in Ontario.
+“RV people are attracted to the notion of camping, traveling and socializing,” says Jim Nolan, of RV Canada in Ottawa, the largest RV dealer in Ontario.

-Your RV is a home away from home
+Your RV is a Home Away From Home

 When you go RVing, you get to travel and vacation in a self-contained vehicle.
 You’re less likely to feel you are away from home.
 At the end of the day you come back to your own bed, with your sheets and pillow.